greganswer/notes/Interview.md

 Throughout the interview, do the following:
 1. Ask for clarification (for first 5 minutes or less)
+1. Write a summary of all relevant information
-1. Sketch a diagram of the problem
+1. Sketch a detailed diagram of the problem
 1. Constantly think out loud (like pair programming)
-1. Write pseudo code before actual code
+1. Write Brute force pseudo code before actual code
-1. Consider invalid input and edge cases
+1. Write `TODOs` for invalid input and edge cases
 1. Write out the code
+      1. Extract "initialization" code to functions.
+Ex: `lookup = init_roman_numeral_lookup()`
+      1. Fill in the details later if time permitting
+      1. Always derive the Big O, don't guess
 1. Test your solution by hand (use an input/output table)
+      1. Start with smaller inputs

 ## Questions for code challenges